FlushingBaseball/library-of-ptolemy/README.md

 ## Inprogress

+# Ashes of Prospero (Space Marine Conquests Book 2)
+# Lord of Excess (Renegades) by Rich McCormick (Narrated by Richard Reed)
+# Lazarus Enmity's Edge by Gary Kloster
+# The infinite and the Divine by Robert Rath
+# Assassinorum Kingmaker by Robert Rath

 # Harrowmaster (Renegades) by Mike Brooks (Narrated by Theo Solomon)
 The Alpha Legion the masters of plots and subterfuge are caught off guard by something they didn't plan for (The Imperium mildly reforming)
 Who's tricking who?
-Who's just three layers of irony deep when they'res actually four?
+Who's just three layers of irony deep when there's actually four?
+The Alpha Legion starts being drawn togeather as seperate warbands bow to the Harrowmasters.
 ## Review
 Alpha Legion style chaos is a nice breather from the typical heretics, the trouble is the book isn't very good.

-# Lord of Excess (Renegades) by Rich McCormick (Narrated by Richard Reed)
-# Lazarus Enmity's Edge by Gary Kloster
-# The infinite and the Divine by Robert Rath
-# Assassinorum Kingmaker by Robert Rath
+The overall strokes of a shattered legion starting to come around to the idea that they need to centralize is great, the inquisitor(s) stuff is awful, the combat after the opening scene is awful.
+If you weanted Alpha Legion lore you got it, if you wanted a good book...
+**2/5**

 # Spear of the Emperor by Aaron Dembski-Bowden